Exit number: Distance-based numbers

-Massachusetts Department of Transportation and the Connecticut Department of Transportation both have chosen not to incorporate these exits statewide.)
+Massachusetts Department of Transportation and the Connecticut Department of Transportation have chosen not to incorporate these exits statewide.)
 To this end, the numbers are either rounded up to get the exit number, or any exit that would get the number 0 is instead numbered 1.
 Examples of highways with an exit 0 are British Columbia Highway 1 on the mainland, Interstate 70 in Wheeling, West Virginia, along the West Virginia–Ohio border, and Interstate 90 on the Montana side of the Idaho–Montana border.

-Some freeways' exit number starts from an advanced number (i.e. higher than 1).
+Some freeways' exit numbers start from an advanced number (i.e. higher than 1).
 One reason for starting with a number higher than 1 is that the maintaining agency expects that the highway will be extended.
 For example, Ontario Highway 400 starts at 20 because it was expected that the southern end of the highway would extend to downtown Toronto (which was never built).
 Another reason to use a higher number is that the freeway is branching off from another freeway.
 An example is British Columbia Highway 5, which branches off British Columbia Highway 1 and starts at 170.

-In areas that use the metric system, distance-based numbers are by kilometer rather than mile.
+In areas that use the metric system, distance-based numbers are by kilometer rather than by mile.
 A number of highways have kilometer-based exit numbers, even in areas that typically use miles; an example of this is with Interstate 19 in the US state of Arizona.